-Registration and Practice: Gate opens at 7AM.
-Registration will begin at 7:30AM.
-Sight in time is from 8 to 8:30AM.
-Registration and the gate will be closed at 9:00am.
+Registration and Practice: Gate opens at 7:30AM.
+Registration will begin approx. 8am.
+Sight in time starts at 8:30.

-Match: The match begins at 9AM and ends at 2PM.
+Match: The match begins at 9AM and ends at approx. 2PM.

 Competition is open to the public.